top of page

 Aerostat Radar Systems

 A radar lifted to 5,000 ft on a military Helikite helium balloon aerostat system will have a direct line of sight of 100 miles compared to only 10-20 miles from a ships mast or clifftop.
-This is gives an advantage to identifying fixed or moving targets as well as navigation tools to identify and avoid obstacles
+This is an advantage when identifying fixed or moving targets as well as when using navigation tools to identify and avoid obstacles.

 A radar was successfully used on the Irish Frigate LÉ Eithne using a 64m3 Desert Star Helikite launched from the helicopter deck.
 This undertook successful trials in the Irish Sea.
-LÉ Eithne. is a Helicopter patrol vessel, she was designed to carry helicopters and is the only naval vessel with a flight deck.
+LÉ Eithne is a Helicopter patrol vessel, designed to carry helicopters, and is the only naval vessel with a flight deck.
 She is the flagship of the Irish Navy.

-Various different types of radar can be lifted for spotting ships, boats and other objects at sea.
-Other uses include airborne early warning radar for aircraft, missiles and drones.
-Over land airborne radar can detect people and vehicles.
+Various types of radar can be lifted for spotting ships, boats, and other objects at sea.
+Other uses include airborne early warning radar for aircraft, missiles, and drones.
+Over-land airborne radar can detect people and vehicles.